George W. Ahr

 George William Ahr (June 23, 1904 – May 5, 1993) was an American prelate of the Catholic Church.
 He served as bishop of the Diocese of Trenton in New Jersey from 1950 to 1979.

 Biography

 Early life

-George Ahr was born on June 23, 1904 in Newark, New Jersey.
+George Ahr was born on June 23, 1904, in Newark, New Jersey.
 He attended St. Ann's Grammar School and St. Benedict's Preparatory School, both in Newark.
 He then studied at St. Vincent College in Latrobe, Pennsylvania and at Seton Hall University in South Orange, New Jersey.

+Priesthood

-After completing his theological studies in Rome at the Pontifical North American College, Ahr was ordained to the priesthood for the Archdiocese of Newark on July 29, 1928.
+After completing his theological studies in Rome at the Pontifical North American College, Ahr was ordained to the priesthood there by Bishop Alfonso Maria de Sanctis for the Archdiocese of Newark on July 29, 1928.
 He later earned a doctorate in sacred theology in 1929.